 On January 13, 2016, the International Accounting Standards Board published a new standard, IFRS 16, Leases, eliminating the current dual accounting model for lessees, which distinguishes between onbalance sheet finance leases and off-balance sheet operating leases.
 Under the new standard, a lease becomes an on-balance sheet liability that attracts interest, together with a new right-of-use asset.
 In addition, lessees will recognize a front-loaded pattern of expense for most leases, even when cash rentals are constant.
-IFRS 16 is effective for reporting periods beginning on or after November 1, 2019, with early application permitted.

-Other new standards or amendments are either not applicable or not expected to have a significant impact on the Company's consolidated financial statements.
+IFRS 16 is effective for annual periods beginning on or after November 1, 2019, with earlier adoption permitted.
+The Company adopted IFRS 16 in the financial statements for the annual period beginning November 1, 2019.
+The adoption of this standard to have no significant impact on the Company's financial statements.